 ECON 607 The Economics of Energy and the Environment

-This course provides students with an introduction to, and overview of, policies to protect environmental resources against emissions from energy production and use and hazardous wastes.
-The first part of the course will present an economic analysis of the costs and benefits of using different types of policies to control emissions from fossil fuel use.
-The remainder of the course, taught from a practitioner’s perspective, will discuss the interrelationship between science, institutions and politics when designing environmental policy.
-The focus will be on problems associated with oil and gas production – especially water contamination and use – and hazardous waste disposal.
+This course provides students with an introduction to, and overview of, policies to protect environmental resources against emissions from energy production and use.
+The first part of the course will present an economic analysis of the costs and benefits of using different types of policies to control pollution, and especially emissions from fossil fuel use.
+The second part of the course will apply that analysis to the issue of global climate change and energy transition.

 ECON 608 Risk Management in the Energy Industry

 This course introduces quantitative risk management techniques often employed in the energy industry.
 It covers topics such as real options, value at risk, conditional value at risk, and expected shortfall, as well as the use of derivatives for trading and hedging various risk exposures.
 The course is methodologically self-contained and provides students with hands-on experience with state-of-the-art software to measure and manage risk-adjusted returns of heterogeneous asset portfolios.

 Discusses connections between energy and economic activity at the regional, national, and international level, and especially the role of energy shocks in economic fluctuations, innovations in energy supply as drivers of regional economic growth, and the role of energy commodities in transportation and international trade.

 ECON 611 Geopolitics of Energy